(Updated March 6, 2021) | Starbucks has upped its vegan game recently.

+The biggest coffee chain in the world added more plant-based food and drink options to its menu than ever before.
 The move is in response to consumer demand.
 In the last few years, more people have learned of the health, ethical, and environmental benefits of steering away from animal products.

 Starbucks Vegan Options Across the Globe

 In 2020, Starbucks Portugal launched new vegan cakes and sandwiches.
 In the Phillippines, it launched decadent vegan chocolate cakes.
 South Korean customers also have vegan options, including cake and focaccia.

 The same year, Starbucks Hong Kong launched two new menu items featuring vegan meat made by Impossible Foods. the Maize Impossible Sandwich—topped with egg, mayonnaise, and cheese — and the Spiced Impossible Puff use Impossible’s plant-based meat but include eggs and dairy.